Semantic data extraction

 Clara Denari's Mini Mystery: The Sapphire Earring Match

-Clara found sapphire earrings in her backyard, but her neighbor claims they're a family heirloom with an old photo to prove it.
-Clara already restored the photo by uploading it to Cloudinary.
+Clara found sapphire earrings in her backyard.
+Her neighbor Mrs. Patterson claims they're hers, a family heirloom, and has an old photo to prove it.
+Clara restored the blurry photo using Cloudinary's AI.
+They look pretty similar, but something feels off...

 Data extraction while uploading